lauwarm/blog/content/20210810-allOfTheMarkdown.md

 s = "Python syntax highlighting" print s
 ```

 ```
 No language indicated, so no syntax highlighting.
 But let's throw in a <b>tag</b>.
 ```

-var s = "JavaScript syntax highlighting";
-alert(s);

-s = "Python syntax highlighting"
-print s

-No language indicated, so no syntax highlighting in Markdown Here (varies on Github).
-But let's throw in a <b>tag</b>.

 Colons can be used to align columns.